 Brown can be used to craft a sensation of independence, trust, or stability.
-Like furniture, natural products, chocolate bars, and the best example are Louis Vuitton, which uses brown in its identity, making the brown color classic.
+Like furniture, natural products, and chocolate bars, and the best example is Louis Vuitton, which uses brown in its identity, making the brown color classic.

 Red, orange, and yellow are generally passionate, happy, optimistic, and energizing.
 Have you noticed that the fast-food industry tends to use warm colors for its marketing materials?
 They know its effect on you before you even walk in the door.

 Green, blue, and purple belong to the cool colors.
 They are generally more secure, relaxed, professional, and calming.
 Just like Onlyfa… I mean, just like any other tech industry that uses cool colors to make you feel safe and secure.
 These tones can reduce stress, frustration, and anxiety.